-More concretely, in \textbf{Table 3}, the first and second best AUC values are underlined by bold characters.
-We can find that for these networks with relatively large average degree (e.g., \textbf{Brain} and \textbf{Yeast} the link prediction performance obtained by structural similarity indexes is better than other two types of link prediction methods.
-However, except the second best AUC values in the Air network, we can see that the proposed method (i.e., SSNE) achieves the best AUC values for the link prediction in these real networks with relatively small average degree.
-And, in artificial networks, we can see that the proposed method performs the best AUC values for the link prediction in these artificial sparse networks (i.e., $\langle k \rangle =2 $).
+More concretely, in \textbf{Table 3}, the first and second-best AUC values are underlined by bold characters.
+We can find that for these networks with the relatively large average degree (e.g., \textbf{Brain} and \textbf{Yeast} the link prediction performance obtained by structural similarity indexes is better than the other two types of link prediction methods.
+However, except for the second-best AUC values in the Air network, we can see that the proposed method (i.e., SSNE) achieves the best AUC values for the link prediction in these real networks relatively small average degree.
+In artificial networks, we can see that the proposed method performs the best AUC values for the link prediction in these sparse artificial networks (i.e., $\langle k \rangle =2 $).